How much each Chelsea player will receive after winning 2025 FIFA Club World Cup

 Emerging champions of the expanded competition earned Chelsea approximately £90million, and each player will take home a £350,000 bonus.

-Despite not offering the highest base salaries, the players will earn huge pay, as potential signings can also see that success is lucratively rewarded, per Deadline Day.
+Although the base salaries aren’t the highest, the players will earn huge pay, as potential signings will see that success rewards them lucratively, per Deadline Day.

 The club’s model incentivises performance, with bonuses tied to specific achievements like Champions League qualification and trophy wins.